Israel-Hamas ceasefire holds, U.N. to launch Gaza aid appeal | Law-Order

 The holiest site in Judaism, it is revered by Jews as the site of the Biblical temples of antiquity.
 It is now dominated by two Muslim shrines, the Dome of the Rock and al-Aqsa Mosque, which is the third-holiest site in Islam.
 It is situated in East Jerusalem, which Israel captured and occupied in a 1967 war, later annexing in a move not recognised internationally.

 Palestinians seek East Jerusalem, including the Old City, as the capital of a future state.
 But Israel deems all of Jerusalem to be its capital, citing religious and historical ties.
-(Writing by Dan Williams and Stephen Farrell, Editing by David Goodman and Timothy Heritage)
+(Writing by Dan Williams and Stephen Farrell; Additional reporting by Susan Heavey in Washington; Editing by David Goodman, Timothy Heritage and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)